PlatformAwareProgramming/CloudClusters.jl/README.md

 > [!NOTE]
 > In _CloudClusters.jl_, a handle is a symbol comprising 15 randomly calculated lower- and upper-case alphabetic characters (e.g.,```:FXqElAnSeTEpQAm``` ).
 Since they are symbols, they are printable and may be used directly to refer to a cluster contract.

-A cluster contract must be resolved before creating clusters from it.
+A cluster contract must be resolved before creating clusters using it.
 For that, the user needs to apply __@resolve__ to the contract handle, as below:

 ```julia
 @resolve my_first_cluster_contract
 ```

 The __@resolve__ macro triggers a resolution procedure to calculate which instance type offered by one of the supported IaaS providers satisfies the contract.
-For ```my_first_cluster_contract```, the response is explicitly specified in the contract, i.e., the ___t3.xlarge___ instance type offered by AWS EC2.
-For more advanced contract specifications, where cluster contract resolution shows its power, the reader can read the section [Working with cluster contracts](https://github.com/PlatformAwareProgramming/CloudClusters.jl/edit/decarvalhojunior-fh-patch-1-README/README.md#working-with-cluster-contracts).
+For ```my_first_cluster_contract```, the response is explicitly specified in the contract, i.e., the ___t3.xlarge___ instance type, only offered by AWS EC2.
+For advanced contract specifications, where cluster contract resolution shows its power, the reader can read the section [Working with cluster contracts](https://github.com/PlatformAwareProgramming/CloudClusters.jl/edit/decarvalhojunior-fh-patch-1-README/README.md#working-with-cluster-contracts).

 A cluster may be instantiated by using ___@deploy___: